ajaymrk95/ajaymrk95/README.md

 ## 🌟 About Me

 - 🧠 Currently diving deeper into **Machine Learning**.
-- 🤝 Let's connect and collaborate on cool ideas!
+- 🤝 Looking Forward to build new MERN STACK Based Projects.

 ---